Benny Fields: Career

+Comeback

 Benny Fields made a surprise comeback in 1944.
 The low-budget PRC studio mounted its most ambitious production around Fields, and hired the imaginative Joseph H. Lewis to direct it.
 The finished musical, Minstrel Man, was a credit to the star, director, and studio.
 Reviewers were delighted by Fields's naturalistic performance—one critic described him as "a talent, voice, and personality the screen's been too long without."
 Minstrel Man was a personal triumph for Fields, and PRC had planned to follow it up with a true-life film biography of Seeley and Fields.
 The story would not be told until 1952, however, in the Paramount film Somebody Loves Me (1952), starring Betty Hutton and Ralph Meeker.
 Seeley came out of retirement during the filming of the movie.
+Following the release of Somebody Loves Me, they recorded three LP albums for the Decca, MGM, and Mercury labels and made occasional TV appearances on The Ed Sullivan Show.

-Seeley and Fields retired from performing in public, but George Burns fondly recalled a house party he threw in the late 1950s, when he asked the team to do one of their old vaudeville numbers.
+Seeley and Fields were now semi-retired from performing in public, but George Burns fondly recalled a house party he threw in the late 1950s, when he asked the team to do one of their old vaudeville numbers.
 Seeley and Fields were rather embarrassed, worrying that their act wouldn't interest the many teenagers in the house, but at Burns's urging they sang—and their old magic captured the hearts of the young audience.
-Following the release of Somebody Loves Me, they recorded three LP albums for the Decca, MGM. and Mercury labels and made occasional TV appearances on The Ed Sullivan Show.

-Death
+Final years

 Following Fields's heart attack in 1956, the couple had few engagements; Fields's medical expenses wiped out the payments they had received from Somebody Loves Me.
 In 1959, Fields asked Ed Sullivan, who was arranging a floor show for the Desert Inn hotel and casino in Nevada, for a spot on the bill for himself and his wife.
 Sullivan agreed; the couple played at the Desert Inn for a month, making a comeback with the engagement, which ended two weeks before Fields's death in New York City on August 16, 1959.